abinit/abinit/doc/tutorial/eph4isotc.md

 ### Output files

-We now discuss in more detail the output file produced by the calculation.
+We now discuss in more detail the main output file produced by the calculation.

 {% dialog tests/tutorespfn/Refs/teph4isotc_2.abo %}